vfeskov/blog/source/_posts/Create-React-App-with-Node-js-API-server-in-Docker.md

   - CRA with SSR series
 ---

 I'm starting a [series](https://vfeskov.com/tags/CRA-with-SSR-series/) dedicated to React Server Side Rendering.
-In this part I'm making minimal client and server apps with CRA, Redux and plain NodeJS, that are capable of supporting SSR in the future.
+In this part I'm making minimal client and server apps with CRA, Redux and plain Node.js, that are capable of supporting Server Side Rendering in the future.

 <!-- more -->

 I'm going to make separate client and server apps.
 The client will request posts asynchronously from the server using REST API and then render them.

 The project **will not** have SSR yet, but it will be based on best practices and cool patterns, so worth checking it out.
-[Next post](https://vfeskov.com/2017/12/22/Create-React-App-with-Server-Side-Rendering-Enabling-SSR/) **with** SSR will be based on this too.
+[Next post](https://vfeskov.com/2017/12/22/Create-React-App-with-Server-Side-Rendering/) **with** SSR will be based on this too.

 Complete source code is available here: [Part 1: Setup](https://github.com/vfeskov/cra-ssr/tree/part-1-setup)